vickimzhang/vmzhang-academic/content/research/talks.md

 subtitle = ""

 [content]
   # Page type to display.
-E.g. post, talk, or publication.
+E.g. post, event, or publication.
-  page_type = "talk"
+  page_type = "event"

   # Choose how much pages you would like to display (0 = all pages)
   count = 0